Home » Resources for autism » Social Stories for Kids With Autism – The Ultimate Guide

 Example: “My brother loves to play basketball.”

 These stories help kids learn how to respond to daily situations or events appropriately.
-A 2015 study of 30 children with autism, half of which went through Social Stories training, returned positive results.
-The experimental group who received a social story exhibited improved social interaction.
+A 2015 study of 30 children with autism, half of which underwent Social Stories training, returned positive results.
+The experimental group who received a social story exhibited improved social interaction

 Here are some benefits: